Massolari/lsp-auto-setup.nvim/README.md

 - Provides options to exclude specific servers
 - Cache server names to avoid re-scanning on subsequent calls
 - Automatically stop servers that are not attached to any buffer
+- Works with `lsp/[server].lua` files.
+The configuration will be merged with the default configuration from `nvim-lspconfig`

 ## Requirements